IoT Day, 13 years on…

 Exploitation not exploration

-Our Creating the next computing industry post from 2017 perhaps best answers why we don’t have an Internet-like Internet of Things today.
-As Alan Kay succinctly stated:
+Our Creating the next computing industry post from 2017 perhaps best captures why we don’t have an Internet-like Internet of Things today.
+As Alan Kay, of Xerox PARC fame, succinctly stated:

 the goodness of the results is most highly correlated with the goodness of the funding

 The Internet and resulting computing industry he and his colleagues and collaborators created were the result of “good” funding that enabled exploration over generous timelines.
-Contrast that to how we we’ve been financing innovation in recent decades: quarterly, privately, …
+Contrast that to how innovation has largely been funded in recent decades: quarterly, privately, …

-It’s not difficult to argue that the pervading business model is to exploit what does not yet exist.
-We got exactly what we funded for.
+It’s not difficult to argue that the pervading business models aim to exploit what barely yet exists.
+You could say that we got exactly what we funded for.

 Indeed, the IoT to date has largely been a missed opportunity—but that’s the past.
 Perhaps we can finish on a characteristically optimistic tone!